hopsoft/todomvc/README.md

 ## Best Practices

 Note that this demo app violates what might be considered "best practices."
-Namely, it uses reflexes for what should traditionally be handled with a Rails form.
+Namely, it uses reflexes for what would traditionally be handled with Rails forms.